allpassportstamps/allpassportstamps.github.io/README.md

 A static Jekyll travel blog hosted on GitHub Pages.

+## Blog search

+The sidebar search opens `/search/` and searches published post titles, tags, and full text.
+Every word must match; title matches rank before tag and body matches, with newest posts first when scores tie.
+Search requires JavaScript.

+Jekyll generates `/search.json` automatically during the normal build, so publishing or editing a post updates search without an extra command.
+The index loads only on the search page.
+Search styling lives in `assets/css/scss/parts/_search.scss`; keep the served `assets/css/main.css` in sync when changing it.

 ## Set up image optimization once

 From the repository directory, with Python 3.11 or newer installed: